Faizabad–Kanpur Anwarganj Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 14221 Faizabad Junction–Kanpur Anwarganj Intercity Express covers the distance of 202 km in 5 hours 15 mins (39 km/hr) & in 5 hours 05 mins as the 14222 Kanpur Anwarganj–Faizabad Junction Intercity Express (40 km/hr).
+The 14221 Faizabad Junction–Kanpur Anwarganj Intercity Express covers the distance of 202 km in 5 hours 15 mins (39 km/h) and in 5 hours 05 mins as the 14222 Kanpur Anwarganj–Faizabad Junction Intercity Express (40 km/h).

 As the average speed of the train is less than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 14221 / 22 Faizabad Junction–Kanpur Anwarganj Intercity Express runs from Faizabad Junction via Barabanki Junction, Lucknow Charbagh to Kanpur Anwarganj.